Finding a breast lump can be unsettling, but most breast lumps aren’t cancerous. Very often, these lumps turn out to be fluid-filled cysts.

 - a biopsy to determine if the solid areas are cancerous or benign

-In an estimated 1.6 million breast biopsies a year in the United States, 75 percent are benign.
+In an estimated 1.6 million breast biopsies a year in the United States,

 A simple cyst is no cause for concern and doesn’t necessarily need to be treated.
 Your doctor may suggest a “wait and see” approach because cysts sometimes go away on their own.

 For cysts that continue to cause discomfort, your doctor can drain the cyst or surgically remove it.

 According to the American Cancer Society, simple cysts don’t increase your risk of developing breast cancer, though there’s a small chance that complex cysts may.